 When mis-aligned, the tendency is for investors to panic when they see their portfolios in the red.
 That fear can drive investors to permanently exit their investments and flock to cash.
 This is one of the worst money traps to fall into in your 50s.
 You are not just missing subsequent rallies, but potentially losing out on another 10 to 15 years of solid returns in the market.

-Syfe’s Global Portfolio will not keep a conservative allocation permanently.
+Syfe’s global ETFs portfolios will not keep a conservative allocation permanently.
 The average equities allocation is about 60% for a moderate risk portfolio.
 When volatility starts to subside, the share of equities in the portfolio will increase again to benefit from the recovery.

 4: Consider Boosting Your CPF Savings